-9.7 in the medium-piece-rate group, and 12.6 in the high-piece-rate group.
+and to 29.9 in the high- wage-rate group.
+In Experiment 3, the number of extra addresses checked increases from 3.8 in the control group to 8.4 in the low-piece-rate group, 9.7 in the medium-piece-rate group, and 12.6 in the high-piece-rate group.

 The other treatment arms are geared towards identifying social preferences.
 In Experiment 2, we focus on different gift treatments.
 In a monetary gift group, we give the workers, after completion of the 2 hours of work and before asking about the extra work, an additional \$15 as a token of appreciation.
 In an in-kind gift group, we give them a thermos of \$15 value.
-Further, to study whether any gift exchange would be sufficiently long-lasting, in an early in-kind gift group, we gift workers a thermos before they start the 2 hours of work.
-In all of these gift treatments, there is no piece rate for extra work.
+Further, to study how quickly any gift exchange decays, in an early in-kind gift group, we gift workers a thermos before they start the 2 hours of work.
+In all of these gift treatments, there is no wage rate offered for extra work.
 Finally, within each arm we inform half of the workers that their work has especially high value to the employer.